tusharf5/tusharf5/README.md

 # Hey, I'm Tushar! 👋

-I'm the director of engineering at [Gerald Technologies, Inc.](https://joingerald.com) I’m currently working on Typescript, Node, AWS, React, MongoDB.
+I’m currently working on Typescript, Node, AWS, React, MongoDB.
 I like learning and building stuff related to databases & browsers.

 ## In my free time

 - I enjoy cooking 👨🏻‍🍳
 - I love traveling to mountains.
-- Nowadays, I am learning Golang.
+- Nowadays, I am ~~learning Golang~~ building a open source react calendar.
 - I'm working on a VS Code Extention.
 - I’m also working on creating a design system in react.